davidmwatson/jubrain-anatomy-toolbox/BigDavesNotes.md

    every ROI as a separate mask image into a directory named `JuBrain_ROIs` within the current directory.

-NOTE: These will be in SPM's MNI 1mm space, which is a little bit different to FSL's MNI 1mm space.
-Further processing is needed to convert to FSL space and to resample to 2mm MNI space (see `xfm_ROIs2FSL.sh` script).
+> NOTE 1: These will be in SPM's MNI 1mm space, which is a little bit different
+> to FSL's MNI 1mm space.
+Further processing is needed to convert to FSL space
+> and to resample to 2mm MNI space (see `xfm_ROIs2FSL.sh` script).

+> NOTE 2: PGp region used as ROI for caudal inferior parietal lobule (cIPL),
+> e.g. Baldassano et al. (2013), Neuroimage.